 Now here’s something that would require quite a bit of artistic talent to get right.
 All those tiny tiles create an impressive arrangement of vases, flowers, leaves, and vines that all work together to make up the image.
 [Featured on BHG.]

 Aside from flowers, beaches seem to be another popular image choice to recreate for a mosaic backsplash.
-Take a look at this sparkling beach shoreline backsplash from Star Candy Designs.

 Although not quite as detailed as the one above, this next mosaic design from Alicia Friedmann brings a tropical vibe with her beachy backsplash.